StratusFearMe21/jonahbox/README.md

 ### Tested known working games:

-* The Jackbox Party Pack 2 (Audience manually disabled)
+* The Jackbox Party Pack 2
-* The Jackbox Party Pack 3 (Audience manually disabled)
+* The Jackbox Party Pack 3
-* The Jackbox Party Pack 4 (Audience manually disabled)
+* The Jackbox Party Pack 4
-* The Jackbox Party Pack 5 (Audience manually disabled)
+* The Jackbox Party Pack 5
     * Mad Verse City (Requires TTS to be set up)
-* The Jackbox Party Pack 6 (Audience manually disabled)
+* The Jackbox Party Pack 6
-    * Not tested, but I can't imagine why it wouldn't work
 * The Jackbox Party Pack 7
 * The Jackbox Party Pack 8
 * The Jackbox Party Pack 9
-* The Jackbox Party Pack 10 (w/ Audience)
+* The Jackbox Party Pack 10
     * FixyText (does not work, and is probably a wontfix)
 * Drawful 2 International